 Building codes mandate that heating systems for commercial and residential buildings are sized to keep the building warm to the building’s design temperature.
 The design temperature is the lowest outdoor temperature that the area is expected to have 99% of the time based on a 30-year average.

 The heating system is too large to meet the requirements.
 1% of the time if the outside temperature is significantly higher.
-Contact DAC Heating and Air for excellent heating service in Lancaster and more information.
+Contact DAC Heating & Air for excellent heating service in Lancaster and more information.

 Differences In Residential And Commercial Settings

-Commercial buildings have hundreds of pipes and gallons of water that make up the heating systems and have lots of thermal mass, which takes some time to warm up and cool down.
+Commercial building settings: Commercial buildings have hundreds of pipes and gallons of water that make up the heating systems and have lots of thermal mass, which takes some time to warm up and cool down.
 If a thermostat requests heating in a steam-powered commercial structure, it could take 20 to 30 minutes to create steam inside the boiler due to the size of the structure and the condition of the steam traps, air vents, and so on.

 It may require an additional 10 to 20 minutes to fill the system with steam.
 Once the mass is warm, as well as the thermostat setting, the hot or steamy water that remains within the system will release heat back into the radiators, causing significant overheating of certain rooms of the building.

 Due to this delay when heating the mass and, after that, having to let go of its heat reserves, the thermostat will constantly overheat the building and waste energy.
-DAC Heating and Air can help with heating repair in the Lancaster area.
+DAC Heating & Air can help with heating repair in the Lancaster area.

 Resolution By Outdoor Reset